najamelan/async_runtime/README.md

 A threadpool.
 Worker threads created cannot have AsyncStd set automatically as the default executor.
 This means that `rt::spawn` will have some overhead to make sure the worker thread is initialized properly.

+__Warning__: async-std does not have optional dependencies, so you will be pulling in all their dependencies, including network libraries, mio, ... which will cause bloat if you don't use them.

 Futures will be polled immediately.
 If you have a top level future that you block one, or that is being waited on by the macro attribute, as soon as that future is done, the progam will end, even if there are still tasks in the thread pool that haven't finished yet.